 Approximately two-thirds of our employees are unionized.
-In all the countries we have presence, we operate in full respect of the institutional rules and local regulations.
+In all countries where we have presence, we operate in compliance with applicable rules and regulations.
 We forge our relations with the unions based on the premise of an open dialogue and a rich interchange of proposals.

-Tenaris is committed to leading with care, providing a flexible and agile working environment that encourages health, safety and wellbeing; accountability, inclusion and trust, allowing employees to develop their skills and careers while contributing to our goals.
+Tenaris is committed to leading with care, providing a flexible and agile working environment that encourages health, safety and wellbeing, accountability, inclusion and trust, allowing employees to develop their skills and careers while contributing to our goals.